-With expert supervision, a supportive research environment and high- quality research training, we welcome applications from well-qualified candidates to our MPhil/PhD programmes and our Masters by Research in the fields of applied linguistics, including: translation, interpreting, cross-cultural communication/ pragmatics, discourse analysis, cognitive and forensic linguistics.
+With expert supervision, a supportive research environment and high- quality research training, we welcome applications from well-qualified candidates to our MPhil/PhD programmes and our Masters by Research in the fields of applied linguistics, including: translation, interpreting, cross-cultural communication/ pragmatics, intercultural communication and citizenship education in language pedagogy, discourse analysis, cognitive and forensic linguistics.

 Research and supervision